- Art of the Sentence

 News & Events

-Small Press Beat: Ben Fama
+Small Press Beat: An Interview with Ben Fama

 Meet Ben Fama, one of the two individuals behind Wonder, a new publishing and fine arts endeavor in Brooklyn.
 I first met Fama a few years back at AWP, as we were tabling our poetry wares.
 His was Supermachine, a strikingly well- designed poetry journal and chapbook press he formed in 2008.
 Since then, he has moved into a more heterogenous mixture of art and poetry.